truecharts/website/src/content/docs/news/2024-05-29-chart-backups-and-restores.md

 - Enhance data security by storing backups in secure, scalable and durable storage

-- Optimise storage costs by taking advantage of the inherently cost-effective and scalable nature of S3 storage
+- Optimize storage costs by taking advantage of the inherently cost-effective and scalable nature of S3 storage

 - Ensure reliability by benefiting from the high availability and enhanced redundancy offers by S3 providers

 - Simplify backup management by easily automating backup scheduled and managing them from an apps' TrueNAS SCALE GUI or other interface

-With this addition, TrueCharts users can rest assured that their applications' CNPG data is easily recovered as needed, minimising the risk of data loss and downtime.
+With this addition, TrueCharts users can rest assured that their applications' CNPG data is easily recovered as needed, minimizing the risk of data loss and downtime.

 ### Simplifying PVC Backups with VolSync